 Recently, the House advanced H.R.
 8, the North American Energy Security and Infrastructure Act, which was a product of more than a year of thoughtful work by the Energy and Commerce Committee.
 This landmark legislation aims to update our energy laws to maximize our energy potential and includes four main pillars: modernizing our energy infrastructure, protecting our electricity system, strengthening our energy security and diplomacy, and improving energy efficiency and government accountability.

 Pipelines remain the safest and most environmentally sound way to transport energy supplies.
 In 2011, I worked with Michigan Congressman John Dingell, the former Democratic Chairman of the House Energy and Commerce Committee, to craft and shepherd through comprehensive pipeline safety legislation that was signed into law in January 2012.
+Recently, the president signed into law the PIPES Act of 2016, which I championed and help move through the Energy and Commerce Committee.
+Our bill makes commonsense reforms that help to boost our economy while protecting our environment.
+Specifically it ensures that the Pipeline and Hazardous Material Safety Administration (PHMSA) has the tools needed to enforce existing law and increases transparency and accountability for the agency.
+The PIPES Act of 2016 will also directly protect our Great Lakes by increasing inspections on pipelines such as Line 5, which runs under the Straits of Mackinac.

 Advancing Renewable Energy Resources